 Since the weather was beautiful and sunny, we enjoyed a flight of both red and white wines at the outdoor tasting bar.
 Down the driveway from the store and outdoor tasting bar is a large gazebo restaurant.
 Be sure to make reservations ahead of time.

-Waupoos welcomes you to enjoy their entire 100 acre property.
+Enjoy Waupoos’ entire 100 acre property.
 We strolled through the picturesque vineyard sloping gently toward Lake Ontario.
-At the dock, you can sit on the benches and enjoy your glass of wine and the view of the lake.
-Wedding ceremonies are often held here.
+At the dock, sit on the benches and enjoy your glass of wine and the view of the lake.
+Wedding ceremonies are often held near the dock.

 Across the road from the winery is the Waupoos sister location, Clafeld Cider House.
-Here they blend their locally grown apples into a cider called ‘Smashed’.
+They blend their locally grown apples into a cider called ‘Smashed’.
 The farm even has a petting zoo for the kids.

 For hours and more info, visit the Waupoos Estates website.